The Kodaira classification of the moduli of hyperelliptic curves: Introduction

 and the forgetful morphism from the ordered to unordered Hurwitz space composed with this branch morphism

 both share the property of saturated branching with simple ramification in codimension one.
 That is, the branch and ramification divisors are related as

-This allows us to express both canonical divisors $K_{\overline{\mathcal{H}ur}_{g,2}^n}$ and $K_{\widehat{\mathcal{H}ur}_{g,2}^n}$ as the pullbacks of classes on $\overline{\mathcal{M}}_{0,[2g+2]+n}$ under the finite morphisms $\pi $ and $\hat{\pi}$ respectively.
-Hence the positivity properties of the the canonical divisors are dictated by the positivity properties of the corresponding divisors on $\overline{\mathcal{M}}_{0,[2g+2]+n}$. \\
+This allows us to express both canonical divisors $K_{\overline{\rm{H}ur}_{g,2}^n}$ and $K_{\widehat{\rm{H}ur}_{g,2}^n}$ as the pullbacks of classes on $\overline{\rm{M}}_{0,[2g+2]+n}$ under the finite morphisms $\pi $ and $\hat{\pi}$ respectively.
+Hence the positivity properties of the the canonical divisors are dictated by the positivity properties of the corresponding divisors on $\overline{\rm{M}}_{0,[2g+2]+n}$. \\

-The Picard group ${\rm{Pic}}_{\mathbb{Q}}\left(\overline{\mathcal{M}}_{0,[2g+2]+n}\right)$ is generated by boundary divisors subject to large collection of relations known as {\textit{Keel's relations}}.
+The Picard group ${\rm{Pic}}_{\mathbb{Q}}\left(\overline{\rm{M}}_{0,[2g+2]+n}\right)$ is generated by boundary divisors subject to large collection of relations known as {\textit{Keel's relations}}.
 They all come from the fundamental relation on $\overline{\mathcal{M}}_{0,4}\cong \mathbb{P}^1$ by pulling back via different forgetful morphisms.
 We use these relations to find the right expression for the canonical classes ensuring effectivity when $n\geq 4g+6$ in the unordered case and $n\geq 4$ in the ordered case.
 Further, we show the canonical class is big for $n> 4g+6$ in the unordered case and $n> 4$ in the ordered case.\\

-{A big divisor has maximal Iitaka dimension and lies on the interior of the effective cone, while a divisor of minimal Iitaka dimension is not effective and hence lies outside of the effective cone.
+A big divisor has maximal Iitaka dimension and lies on the interior of the effective cone, while a divisor of minimal Iitaka dimension is not effective and hence lies outside of the effective cone.
 Outside of these two extremes, are divisors of intermediate Iitaka type which lie on the boundary of the effective cone.
-Determining the Iitaka dimension of such a divisor is more challenging as understanding the asymptotic behaviour of global sections in these intermediate cases is a more delicate proposition.
-This added complexity is evidenced by the existence of only two confirmed cases in $\Mbar{g}{n}$. }\\
+Determining the Iitaka dimension of such a divisor is often more challenging. \if{as understanding the asymptotic behaviour of global sections in these intermediate cases is a more delicate proposition}\fi This added complexity is evidenced by the existence of only two confirmed cases where $\overline{\rm{M}}_{g, n}$ is of intermediate type.\\

-{In this paper we present a successful new approach to these more challenging intermediate type cases via} the cone of moving or nef curves that is dual to the cone of pseudo-effective Cartier divisors.
-Our investigation of the curve geometry of $\overline{\mathcal{M}}_{0,[2g+2]+n}$, leads us to the existence of a special nef curve $M$ with the property that any effective divisor $D$ satisfying $M\cdot[D]=0$ must satisfy the strong bound
+In this paper we present a successful new approach to these more challenging intermediate type cases via the cone of moving or nef curves that is dual to the cone of pseudo-effective Cartier divisors.
+Our investigation of the curve geometry of $\overline{\rm{M}}_{0,[2g+2]+n}$, leads us to the existence of a special nef curve $M$ with the property that any effective divisor $D$ satisfying $M\cdot[D]=0$ must satisfy the strong bound